Sara Daavettila

 Sara Daavettila (born December 17, 1997) is an American professional tennis player.
-She has a career-high singles ranking by the Women's Tennis Association (WTA) of 444, achieved on 14 April 2025, and doubles ranking of 524, achieved on 26 February 2024.
+She has a career-high singles ranking by the Women's Tennis Association (WTA) of 424, achieved on 10 November 2025, and best doubles ranking of 524, achieved on 26 February 2024.

 Born in Michigan to a former college player, she had a successful junior career.
 She went undefeated in two seasons of high school tennis.
 She played five years of college tennis for the North Carolina Tar Heels, reaching a peak NCAA Division I singles ranking of No. 1.
 She reached at least the quarterfinals of the NCAA Championships three times.
 Since turning professional she has played on the ITF Women's World Tennis Tour, where she has won two singles titles and one doubles title.

-Early life and junior career
+Early life and junior tour

 Daavettila grew up in Williamston, Michigan, the oldest of six siblings.
 She started playing tennis at age three or four.
 Her mother, who played college tennis at Western Michigan University, coached her from a young age.
 She performed well at United States Tennis Association (USTA) events as a junior, winning ten national titles and more than twenty USTA Midwest titles.